Community Art Collaborative

 Anaya Fraser

-Anaya Fraser is a Baltimore based digital illustrator and graphic designer who graduated from Baltimore Design School in 2020.
-They are currently teaching, assisting in administrative work, and operates as Jubilee Arts' gallery curator.
+ANAYA FRASER is a Baltimore based digital illustrator and graphic designer who graduated from Baltimore Design School in 2020.
+They are currently teaching, assisting in administrative work, and operating as Jubilee Arts' gallery curator.
 As a teaching artist, their goals are to motivate younger artists and encourage growth.
 One of the ways Anaya has and continues to support their students is by hosting a curating the "Comic Artist Festival."
 In their free time, Anaya also offers commissioned art.
 Doing this helps them to explore themselves as a creative, offers a way to express themselves, and stimulates their imagination.
 Every day they work hard as a freelance illustrator and an activist to help anyone who is dealing with the unfairness that the world gives to people.
-Anaya is a second-year CAC Member serving at Jubilee Arts.
+Anaya is a third-year CAC Member serving at Jubilee Arts.

-Audrey Naiva
+Audrey Lee Naiva

 Anna Sellheim